RishiMaddi1/aikipedia-website/README.md

 This project is proprietary and all rights are reserved.
 Unauthorized copying, distribution, or use of this software is strictly prohibited.
 For permissions, please contact the project owner.

----

-Feel free to adjust the licensing section to fit your specific needs or legal requirements.
-If you have any more questions or need further assistance, let me know!